Mid-Year Climbing Safety Standards Updates

 • Activity provider must provide evidence of knowledge, expertise, certification (where applicable) in activity to be provided.

-• When students are participating in more than one activity, teachers/supervisors must refer to the activity page for each activity.
+• When students are participating in more than one activity, Teachers/Monitors must refer to the activity page for each activity.

 • Students must be allowed to select a challenge at their comfort level, including the choice to not participate.

-• Teachers, instructors and supervisors must be aware of the possibility of peer pressure and make sure no student is coerced into participating.
+• Teachers and Monitors must be aware of the possibility of peer pressure and make sure no student is coerced into participating.

-• Students who have been trained and can demonstrate the required instructor skills and who are 16 years of age or older can assist with instruction but must be directly supervised by a qualified teacher instructor.
+• Students who have been trained and can demonstrate the required Qualified Instructor skills and who are 16 years of age or older can assist with instruction but must be directly supervised by a Qualified Teacher Instructor.

 Climbing Activity Descriptions